-Life Cycle: Females deposit 2-21 egg masses, each containing about 130 white eggs in manure or fermenting vegetation such as grass clippings and garbage.
+An adult female housefly will deposit several egg masses, each containing up to 130 white eggs in manure or fermenting vegetation such as grass clippings and garbage.
 Hatching takes place in 10-24 hours; the young maggots become fully grown in 3-7 days, crawl to the margins of the breeding material and pupate.
 The pupal stage may vary in length considerably, but in warm weather can be about three days.
 When adults emerge they begin mating immediately.
 An entire life cycle; egg, larva, pupa to winged adult may occur in 6-10 days under warm, moist conditions.
 Adults may live an average of 30 days.
 During warm weather 2 or more generations may be produced per month.

 Tip: Plain boiling water is an excellent (and inexpensive) way to kill maggots in garbage cans.